bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 title: Hot Module Replacement is Easy
 ---

 If you've built projects with Vite, chances are you've also used Hot Module Replacement (HMR).
-HMR allows you to update your code without having to refresh the page, such as editing a component markup or adjusting styles, the changes are immediately reflected in the browser, which enables faster code interation and improved developer experience.ƒ
+HMR allows you to update your code without having to refresh the page, such as editing a component markup or adjusting styles, the changes are immediately reflected in the browser, which enables faster code interation and improved developer experience.

 While HMR is also a feature in other bundlers like Webpack and Parcel, in this blog we'll dig deeper into how it works in Vite specfically.
 Generally other bundlers should also work similarly.